rubendleon/Demo-ContosoExpenseReporting/Demo.md

 1. Deploy applications to Windows Azure Web sites.

-1. Provision a virtual machine in Windows Azure to run SQL Server.
+1. Provision a virtual machine in Windows Azure to run SQL Server 2012.

 1. Connect applications to a Windows Azure SQL Database.